 Thomas also matched the 54-hole scoring record, which is 188, first shot by Steve Stricker in the first three rounds of the 2010 John Deere Classic on the par-71 TPC Deere Run course.

-The PGA Tour's 72-hole scoring record is 253, which Thomas shot en route to a 27-under total to win the 2017 Sony Open in Hawaii.
+The PGA Tour's 72-hole scoring record is 253, which Thomas shot en route to a 27-under total to win the 2017 Sony Open in Hawaii and Ludvig Aberg matched at the 2023 RSM Classic on 29-under total.
 His mark passed the 254 shot by Tommy Armour III at the par-70 La Cantera Resort course in the 2003 Valero Texas Open.

 The Tour's scoring record in relation to par for a 72-hole event is owned by Cameron Smith, who shot 34 under par on the par-73 Plantation Course at Kapalua at the 2022 Sentry Tournament of Champions in Hawaii.
 Jon Rahm finished in second on 33 under par, while Matt Jones was 32 under par.